theothermattm/theothermattm.github.io/portfolio.md

 date: '2023-01-01'
 author: theothermattm
 layout: page
-background: '/img/skyline.jpg'
+background: '/img/skyline.webp'
 ---

 # Things I'm proud to have worked on

-I've been in software since 2006, I've worked on lots of things.
-Most of them have been things I can't publicly share because they're behind corporate firewalls, require special access to get to, or I'm just not allowed to share them.
+I've been in software since 2005.
+I've worked on lots of things, but most of them have been things I can't publicly share because they're behind corporate firewalls, require special access to get to, or I'm just not allowed to share them.

 You can see a more traditional resume on [LinkedIn](https://linkedin.com/u/theothermattm).
 But, there are a few things which I'm very proud to share with the world outlined here.
 ## Creating an Engineering-Centric Culture at DEPT® Agency

-I've worked for a lot of clients at [DEPT® Agency](https://deptagency.com) and Rocket Insights, the Boston, MA based agency I worked for which DEPT® Acquired.
-I've made lots of software - But one of the things I'm most proud of is assembling a team of top notch engineers and fostering a maker-centric culture which attracted and retained good talent.
+I've made a lot of software for a lot of clients at [DEPT® Agency](https://deptagency.com) and Rocket Insights, the Boston, MA based agency I worked for which DEPT® Acquired.
+Outside of that, one of the things I'm most proud of is assembling a team of top notch engineers and creating an engineering-centric culture which attracted and retained good talent.

 One of the more public faces of this is DEPT®'s [Engineering Soapboxes](https://github.com/deptagency/engineering-soapboxes).

 You can read a [full explanation of what they are here](https://engineering.deptagency.com/introducing-web-blueprint-our-practices-for-web-development), but the gist is an open source volume of seasoned developers' takes on how to build software.
 I was responsible for bootstrapping them and getting the team to contribute.
-I also contributed a bunch as well.
+I contributed a few soapbox artcles as well.

 ## The MITRE@Work Mobile Application